LAW 1100 - Introduction to Law

-Course Code LAW 1100 Course Introduction to Law Coordinating Unit Adelaide Law School Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange N Incompatible LAW1501 Foundations of Law Restrictions Not available for LLB students Course Description An introduction to the Australian legal system including the role of the Constitution, parliaments and courts.
+Course Code LAW 1100 Course Introduction to Law Coordinating Unit Adelaide Law School Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange N Incompatible LAW1501 Foundations of Law Restrictions Any person enrolled in LLB Course Description An introduction to the Australian legal system including the role of the Constitution, parliaments and courts.
 An Introduction to the basic rules of contract, the tort of negligence, liability for unsafe products, the consequences of misleading conduct, the criminal process and the law relating to property ownership (including intellectual property).

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesA student successfully completing the course will be able to: